 Let’s be honest: not all content on your site is useful.
 In fact, you’ve probably got a fair few number of blogs that haven’t been read by anyone in over a year.

-A couple of years ago, it seemed like brands were just pushing out content for the sake of content, thinking that the more pages they had, the higher they would magically rank – regardless of whether the topic was something their readers were actually interested in.
+A few years ago, it seemed like brands were just pushing out content for the sake of content, thinking that the more pages they had, the higher they would magically rank – regardless of whether the topic was something their readers were actually interested in.

 Now that (nearly) everyone understands that content is about quality and not quantity; (most) brands aren’t just churning out content because they feel like they have to.

 Doing a content audit also means we can identify pieces that perform really well, meaning we can shape new ideas around them; whilst ensuring that we don’t accidentally propose writing a blog that’s already been done

 There’s no getting around the fact that content audits are time-consuming, but they need to be, because only by getting into the granular details of each page, can you really understand what content works well – and what doesn’t – for a particular brand.